-- o RMBS, consisting of:
+• RMBS, consisting of:

-- o Non-Agency RMBS, including investment-grade and non-investment grade classes, including the BB-rated, B-rated and non-rated classes

-- o Agency RMBS
+o Non-Agency RMBS, including investment-grade and non-investment grade classes, including the BB-rated, B-rated and non-rated classes o Agency RMBS

-- o Whole mortgage loans, consisting of:
+- Whole mortgage loans, consisting of:

 - o Prime mortgage loans

 - o Jumbo prime mortgage loans

 - o Alt-A mortgage loans

-- o Asset Backed Securities, or ABS, consisting of:
+- · Asset Backed Securities, or ABS, consisting of:

 - o Commercial mortgage-backed securities, or CMBS

 - o Debt and equity tranches of CDOs

 - o Consumer and non-consumer ABS, including investment-grade and non-investment grade classes, including the BB-rated, B-rated and non-rated classes

 We completed our initial public offering on November 21, 2007.
 In that offering and in a concurrent private offering we raised net proceeds of approximately \$533.6 million.
 We completed a second public offering and second private offering on October 29, 2008.
-In these offerings we raised net proceeds of approximately \$301.0 million and we completed investing these proceeds during the first quarter of 2009.
-We completed a third public offering and third private offering on April 21, 2009.
-In these offerings we raised net proceeds of approximately \$851.0 and we have commenced investing these proceeds.
+In these offerings we raised net proceeds of approximately \$301.0 million.
+During the second quarter 2009, we completed a third public offering and third private offering on April 21, 2009, and a fourth public offering and fourth private offering June 2, 2009.
+In these offerings we raised net proceeds of approximately \$851.0 million and \$612.4 million, respectively, and we have completed investing these proceeds.

 Our objective is to provide attractive risk-adjusted returns to our investors over the long-term, primarily through dividends and secondarily through capital appreciation.
-We intend to achieve this objective by investing in a broad class of financial assets to construct an investment portfolio that is designed to achieve attractive risk-adjusted returns and that is structured to comply with the various federal income tax requirements for REIT status.
+We intend to achieve this objective by investing in a broad class of financial assets to construct an investment portfolio that is designed to achieve attractive risk-adjusted returns and that is structured to comply with the various federal income tax requirements for REIT status and to maintain our exemption from the Investment Company Act of 1940, as amended, or the 1940 Act.

 Since we commenced operations in November 2007, we have focused our investment activities on acquiring non-Agency RMBS and on purchasing residential mortgage loans that have been originated by select high-quality originators, including the retail lending operations of leading commercial banks.
-Our investment portfolio at March 31, 2009 was weighted toward non-Agency RMBS.
+Our investment portfolio is weighted toward non-Agency RMBS.
 We expect that over the near term our investment portfolio will continue to be weighted toward RMBS, subject to maintaining our REIT qualification and our 1940 Act exemption.
-In addition, we have engaged in and depending on market conditions, anticipate continuing to engage in transactions with residential mortgage lending operations of leading commercial banks and other high-quality originators in which we identify and re-underwrite residential mortgage loans owned by such entities, and rather than purchasing and securitizing such residential mortgage loans ourselves, we and the originator would structure the securitization and we would purchase the resulting mezzanine and subordinate non-Agency RMBS.
-We may also engage in similar transactions with non-Agency RMBS in which we would acquire AAA-rated non-Agency RMBS and immediately re-securitize those securities.
-We would sell the resulting AAA-rated super senior RMBS and retain the AAA-rated mezzanine RMBS.
+In addition, we have engaged in and depending on market conditions, anticipate continuing to engage in transactions with residential mortgage lending operations of leading commercial banks and other high-quality originators in which we identify and re-underwrite residential mortgage loans owned by such entities, and rather than purchasing and securitizing such residential mortgage in similar transactions with non-Agency RMBS in which we would acquire AAA-rated non-Agency RMBS and re-securitize those securities.
+We would sell some or all of the resulting AAA-rated RMBS and retain some of the AAA-rated RMBS and other subordinate bonds and interests.